ddx32/theconversation/README.md

 # The Conversation - an interactive site-specific installation

 Software part of an art installation exhibited in May 2015 in Prague.

 Requires two devices running Processing, two Arduinos running standard firmata for Processing, a bunch of photo resistors and a laser module.

 ## sender.pde
 1. Downloads the latest captured image from Flickr according to camera metadata,
 1. converts it into a 64 px wide black and white image,
-1. converts the image data into a continuous stream of binary data (black: 1, white: 0),
+1. converts the image data into a continuous stream of binary pixel data (black: 1, white: 0),
-1. streams it through switching the Arduino-mounted laser on and off at 20bps.
+1. streams it through switching the Arduino-mounted laser on and off at 20 pixels per second.

 ## receiver.pde
 1. Reads data from the photo resistors that receive the laser light